ludocode/onramp/docs/virtual-machine.md

 Environment variables are key-value pairs delimited by `=`.
 The substring to the left of the first `=` is the key, while the substring to the right is the value.

 This field is optional.
-If not supported, or if there are no environment variables, this field can be null (zero) or it can be an empty array (i.e. it can be the address of a zero.)
+If not supported, or if there are no environment variables, this field can be null (zero) or it can be an empty array (i.e. it can be the address of a zero word.)